I am Carlotta Capurro, welcome to WorldWideMuseum!

 I had my master’s degree in Art History at the University of Genoa.
 The work included a virtual museum which has been presented at the 18th IEEE International Conference on Virtual Systems and Multimedia (VSMM2012) in September 2012.

-In 2012 I had a three-months internship in the frame of the V-Must mobility programme: I collaborated with Visual Dimension bvba (Oudenaarde, Belgium), a company specialised on virtual 3D reconstruction and interaction with digital heritage.
+In 2012 I had a three-month internship in the frame of the V-Must mobility programme: I collaborated with Visual Dimension bvba (Oudenaarde, Belgium), a company specialised on virtual 3D reconstruction and interaction with digital heritage.
 After the internship, I worked at Visual Dimension for about four years on the 3D reconstruction e restoration of heritage.

 For more on my background, here’s my CV.